 The idiom of “pushing yourself beyond your limits” should not apply when you’re dealing with something as serious as your heart condition.
 Doing intense endurance training to heart patients is typically not advised (unless your doctor or rehabilitation specialist tells you otherwise) because it can potentially lead to scarring, hypertrophy, and dilation.

-Easy Tip: So, talk to your healthcare professional before you begin e-Biking, work your way up slowly, and stay relatively within your comfort zone.
+Easy Tip: Talk to your healthcare professional before you begin riding an e-bike, work your way up slowly, and stay relatively within your comfort zone.

 You may be surprised to hear this, but research has observed that heart damage can, in fact, be reversed – or at least be improved – by a regular exercise regime.
 Typically, it is advised for patients to do this before the age of 65, as there is less chance of heart plasticity after that age.